Myoza (royal title)

 Myoza or Myosa (မြို့စား) is a high-ranking royal title and position for Burmese royalty and nobility.
+Various types of myoza existed depending on the dynastic period.
+Some myozas possessed broad administrative powers, while others only wore a titular title and possessed the right to taxes in their territory, without political authority.

 History

-The monarch had all the power to control everything in the kingdom.
-Below the monarch rank, minor queens, princes, princess, relatives of the royal family, nobles, ministers, and court officials had to own the major towns that represented a certain region.
-Since the Pagan era of the 11th century, each and every single member of the royal family received the title of Myosa (also Myoza), literally means "chief of town or territory", which is nearly equivalent to the title of Duke.
-All royals were given the honor of possessing at least one territory by the King.
-They were all mostly known by their possessions.
-For instance, Burma's last king, King Thibaw was called by his possession, when he was a prince, of a town called Thibaw (Hsipaw in Shan State).
+The monarch held the absolute power to control everything in his kingdom.
+Below the monarch's rank, queens, princes, princesses, relatives of the royal family, nobles, ministers, and court officials possessed the towns representing specific regions, thereby receiving the revenues from those towns or villages.

+Since the Pagan period, every member of the royal family had received the title of myoza, literally translated as "town-eaters" or "ruler of town/territory", which may be an equivalent of the title of Duke.
+Each royal was honored with the possession of at least one territory by the King, and they were predominantly recognized by their respective possessions.
+For instance, Burma's last king, King Thibaw was so known by his princely fief of Thibaw (Hsipaw in Shan State).